aroemers/sibiro/README.md

 Note that our example added static behaviour.
 Dynamic behaviour is of course also possible, by wrapping the handler with some middleware based on the incoming request.
+Also note that this is just an example.
+You don't have to use sibiro in this more complex way, and there are many other interesting ways of combining the basics that sibiro offers.

 _As always, have fun!_